Birlingham Village Hall

 Temporary Event Notice (TEN)

-Should you wish to sell your own alcohol you will be required to obtain a TEN from Wychavon regulatory services.
-These currently cost £21.00.
+Should you wish to sell your own alcohol you will be required to obtain a TEN from Wychavon Regulatory Services (WRS).
+You can apply by post by contacting

 Licensing, Wychavon District Council, The Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT